 “…Better than that the models are not accurately finished, refined, and highly decorated, but plain and simple, so that they demonstrate the ingenuity of him who conceived the idea, and not the skill of the one who fabricated the model….”
 Book 2, Leon Battista.
 De re aedificatoria.
 On the art of building in ten books.
 Cambridge, Mass.: MIT Press, 1988, p.
 34

-it is in the spirit of Leon Battista Alberti that bauraum understands its trade.
-Whether it is a model for architecture, urbanism, landscapes, art, cinema or even the theatre as well as for a design or engineering prototype, bauraum seeks to express the soul of the project.
-Model offers a wide range of different model types
+bauraum practices its trade in the spirit of Leon Battista Alberti.
+Whether it is a model for architecture, urbanism, landscapes, art, cinema, theatre, a design or engineering prototype, bauraum seeks to express the soul of the project.

 A multifunctional tool

-The study model or working model is aimed to control or calculate complex structures.
-It helps to elaborate the project and offers a prime work support between the architect, the engineer and the supervising offices.
-This can include aerodynamic or acoustic models or models for form finding as well as structural studies.
+The technical demonstration and test model is intended as a tool to check and verify calculations of complex structures.
+It helps to develop the project and is an important working tool for the architect, engineers and supervising offices.
+This can include aerodynamic, acoustic models or models for form finding as well as models which study the structure.

 Susanna Fritscher, 2013, model for the exhibition

 « promenade blanche / weisse reise » at the FRAC Franche-Comté, Besançon, France

 The experimental model gives architects and artists the opportunity to study their project from different angles.
 A certain level of abstraction and stylisation reveals the connections between materials and form.
 The model can be photographed or used in montages to reflect many aspects of the design, for instance, the use of an endoscope can draw the viewer’s eye inside the model.
 The experimental model can also be instrumental in interior design projects and facilitate designs for theatre sets.